chrispsn/mesh-spreadsheet/README.md

 2. Formulas for simple data processing, such as sums and table joins, should be short.
 3. It should have literals for lists, dicts, and tables.
 Those literals should have unique AST representations so that they are easy for Mesh to edit and can be losslessly round-tripped.

-Bonus points it has built-in serialisation formats (JSON, CSV) and is already on every machine or otherwise small enough to quickly download.
+Bonus points if it has built-in serialisation formats (JSON, CSV) and is already on every machine or otherwise small enough to quickly download.

 ## Thank you